ecart18/Semi-tracker/README.md

 - PyTorch 1.4 or higher.
 - CUDA 9.0 or higher if you need train deep learning model with gpu.

+**Steps of using Semi-Tracker:**

 0. Install Python ref to [Download Python](https://www.python.org/downloads/)

-1. Install SemiTracker in virtualenv to keep your environment clean:
+1. Install Semi-Tracker in virtualenv to keep your environment clean:

     #### on macOS/Linux
     ```